JavaScript concepts to know before learning React

 Callback functions in JavaScript

-For instance, consider the following example of an event listener for the 'click' event with a callback function, which will be triggered every time the button is clicked:
+Take the following example of an event listener for the 'click' event, for example, which will be triggered each time the button is pressed and has a callback function:

 //HTML